Artemisia capillifolia Lam.

-Eastern N. America - New Jersey to Vancouver, south to Florida and Texas.
+Southeastern N. America - Missouri to Massachusetts, south to Texas and Florida

 Borders of woods, clearings, fields and roadsides[

-We have very little information on this species but, judging by its habitat, it should be hardy in Britain.
-Other members of this genus succeed in ordinary well-drained but moisture retentive garden soil in sun or part shade[
+Species in this genus generally succeed in ordinary well-drained but moisture retentive garden soil in sun or part shade[

 Plants seem to be immune to the predations of rabbits[